 WCC requires the ALEKS PPL (Assessment and Learning in Knowledge Spaces Placement, Preparation and Learning) mathematics assessment.
 ALEKS PPL is an assessment designed to determine which math course you are ready to take.
 This assessment covers material from Arithmetic through Pre-calculus, takes approximately 90 minutes to complete, and has approximately 30 questions.
 After you complete the assessment, a customized Prep and Learning Module allows you to review, learn new material and possibly bypass math courses not required for your degree.

 You must start your ALEKS testing 2 hours 15 minutes before the center closes.
 Please review the Testing Center hours to ensure you have enough time.
 You cannot take the ALEKS Math Placement test until you have a Reading Level of 3 or higher on record.

-You can take the ALEKS assessment remotely or in the Testing Center.
+You can take the ALEKS assessment in the Testing Center.